No current Vacancies

 Current Prayer Needs>>

+The event below takes place at Queen's every December.
 You do not have to be a student at Queen's to attend this training day; it is open to anyone.
 Please contact the Unlock Office to book a place.

 An Unlock Training day takes place in Birmingham annually, usually in December and sometimes at other times and places too.
 For information on the next event please contact the Unlock Office.